yosh-401-advanced-javascript/seattle-javascript-401d31/reference/submission-instructions/labs.md

 ## Operation
 * In the folder for each class in the class repository, you will find a `lab` folder
 * The folder for each day in the repo contains:
-  * LAB.md - The instructions for the lab
+  * README.md - The instructions for the lab
-  * README.md - A template which you will fill out each day to submit your lab
   * `starter-code` folders - Contains any starter code for your lab
 * Create a new github repository for each lab
   * If there is a `starter-code` folder for the lab, **copy it's contents** *(not the folder itself)* into your new repository